Response and Guidelines for Campus Safety

-This situation is a barricaded suspect(s) or an outdoor movement situation where the suspect(s) is actively discharging a firearm at Law Enforcement or Community members and or randomly firing into an area where it is reasonably expected that persons could be struck by the suspect(s) fire.
-These situations leave little or no time for proper planning and normally require first arriving Law Enforcement units to take immediate action to end the danger.
+This situation involves a barricaded suspect(s) or an outdoor movement situation where the suspect(s) is actively discharging a firearm at law enforcement or community members and/or randomly firing into an area where it is reasonably expected that persons could be struck by the suspect(s) fire.
+These situations leave little or no time for proper planning and normally require first-arriving law enforcement units to take immediate action to end the danger.

 In the Classroom or Office

-- If the door has no lock and the door open in, a good heavy door wedge can be kept on hand and driven in as hard as you can, otherwise look for heavy furniture to barricade the door.
+- If the door has no lock and the door opens in, a good heavy door wedge can be kept on hand and driven in as hard as you can; otherwise look for heavy furniture to barricade the door.